ipbus-contrib/stratix10/README.md

 ### Project creation

-Open Quartus and in the tcl console cd to the _Stratix10mx2100_project_ folder, e.g.:
+Open Quartus and in the tcl console navigare to the _Stratix10mx2100_project_ folder, e.g.:

 `cd c:/Users/myuser/Documents//ipbus_for_intel/Stratix10mx2100_project`